python-trio/trio/docs/source/tutorial.rst

 instead of spawning two "threads", we say that we spawned two "tasks".
-There are two differences between tasks and threads: (1) many tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"yield points" <yield-points>`.
+There are two differences between tasks and threads: (1) many tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"yield points"
+<yield-points>`.
+In the next section, we'll dig into what this means.

 .. _tutorial-instrument-example: